 Hazardous Material Inspection Program Revenues.
 The Authority receives a small portion of its revenues from hazardous material inspections conducted by Authority personnel on businesses within the Authority's service area.
 The Authority determined that certain businesses in the County received bills for hazardous material inspections that the Authority could not verify with existing documentation.
-Accordingly, the Authority provided refunds to such businesses in the amount of \$1,286,252 as of May 30, 2014 for Fiscal Year 2013-14 and expects to transfer the remaining refunds of approximately \$400,000 to the Orange County

-Environmental Health Agency by June 30, 2014.
+Accordingly, the Authority provided refunds to such businesses in the amount of approximately \$1.3 million during Fiscal Year 2013-14 and transferred approximately \$400,000 to the Orange County Environmental Health Agency in June 2014.
 Commencing July 1, 2013, the Orange County Environmental Health Agency began management of the hazardous materials disclosure, business emergency plan, and the State's accidental release prevention programs which were previously managed by the Authority.
 In addition, the Orange County Environmental Health Agency is responsible for billing qualifying businesses for the inspections.
 The Orange County District Attorney's office is conducting an investigation of the inspection practices by the Authority and other related matters.
 The Authority cannot predict the outcome of this investigation.